kaifishr/DroneRacing/README.md

 ## Maps

-*SpaceDrones* has different worlds that vary in difficulty.
+*SpaceDrones* has different maps that vary in difficulty.
 Depending on the map, the drones learn different flight behaviors.
 Maps can be easily added or modified.

 |||||
 |:--:|:--:|:--:|:--:|